na-na-hi/renget/archive/pcrgjpstartguide.md

 ##->Permanent Targets<-
 While not re-roll targets, these units are always available to roll on any banner.
 They are excellent units to have in your roster.
 Does not include characters with 6 Star versions.
+For more information on 6 Star units, visit [here.](https://rentry.org/Six_Star)

 **School Festival Yuni** - Fantastic support for both damage types in multiple game modes.
 Still very good, less dominant.
 **Noire Io** - Very nice for both arena and some niche CB usage to drain and re-distribute TP to the highest M.Atk unit.